wildfish/django-gdpr-assist/docs/contributing.rst

 Note on ``use_in_migrations`` usage.
-If the model registered's objects manager sets use_in_migrations=``use_in_migrations = True`` `objects` is not cast, instead, default_manager_name must be used to give an alternate name.
+If the model registered's objects manager sets use_in_migrations=``use_in_migrations = True`` `objects` is not cast, instead, gdpr_default_manager_name must be used to give an alternate name.

 Once all models are registered, ``apps.GdprAppConfig.ready`` looks at all registered models for a ``OneToOneField`` or ``ForeignKey`` which have